meeshkan/properties-driven-development-tutorial/ARTICLE.md

 The methods defined in our `RuleBasedStateMachine` decorated with `@rule` define the "commands" the state machine runs.
 The decorator `@invariant` ensures that the keys being sorted is checked after every command.
 We also keep a "model" of our current expected state in `self.state` to know what keys our `SortedDict` is expected to contain.

-Stateful tests such as above can work wonders for revealing tricky bugs in your code.
+Stateful tests such as above can work wonders for revealing tricky bugs.
 They can, however, be very hard to debug, so always try to cover as many cases as possible with regular unit and property-based tests.

 ## Final touch: add doctest